Can you have two insurance policies on one car?

 Your old insurance has auto-renewed

 Drivers often take out a policy for a year, then assume it will expire automatically.
 But a lot of insurance providers auto-renew policies and, if you don’t cancel before taking out a new policy, you could find yourself with two.
+Unfortunately, this doesn’t mean you have double the cover.
+It means you’ll be paying twice to insure the same vehicle.

 You have overlapping policies

-It’s also possible to have two separate policies covering the same thing.
-This often happens with breakdown cover.
-Some insurance providers offer fully comprehensive car insurance that includes roadside breakdown assistance.
+Some insurance providers offer comprehensive car insurance that includes roadside breakdown assistance.
 Yet many motorists take out separate breakdown cover, not realising it’s already included in their car insurance policy.

 This is why it’s so important to check the details of your car insurance policy before you take out any additional cover.